 Once you arrive in Zona Sul, drop off your things and head straight to the beach.
 Familiarize yourself with the patterned sidewalks, the friendly beach vendors, and the seaside bar “kiosks.”
 Just before sunset, head to Arpoador Rock (a large rock in between Ipanema and Copacabana) to experience one of the city’s best sunset views.
-Grab an agua de coco natural (natural coconut water) on the way and sip on it as you watch the vibrant colors of the sunset around you.
+Grab an agua de coco natural (natural coconut water) or other amazing Brazilian food on the way and sip on it as you watch the vibrant colors of the sunset around you.

 After sunset, head into town, where you can enjoy a traditional nice Brazilian steakhouse dinner at one of the city’s churrascarias.
 Some of the most famous ones include Fogo de Chão, Porcão, and Carretão.